dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 non-seeded RNG (`Math.random()` in JavaScript, `random_int()` in PHP, `random.randint()` in Python), not from the DiceBear PRNG.
 Two avatars rendered with the same seed would otherwise still collide on their IDs, defeating the purpose of the feature.
+Draw the suffix once per render and cache it: with this option on, the animation class and keyframes names need the same suffix, and since they are not `id` attributes the rewrite above never sees them.
+They pick it up through the [animation hash](#names-and-the-animation-hash) instead.
+With the option off, animations stay fully deterministic.
 Because the randomized output is non-deterministic, it is excluded from parity testing: the avatar fixtures use the default of `idRandomization: false`.

 ## Gradient rendering